tafara-kasparov-mhangami/tafara-kasparov-mhanagami/README.md

 ### :man_technologist: About Me :
 I am a Machine Learning Engineer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Zimbabwe.
-- :telescope: Currently specializing in Machine Learning Engineer but I have a rich background in web development.
+- :telescope: Currently specializing in Machine Learning and I have a rich background in web development.

 - :seedling: I am trying to make machines more intelligent than I am.